muhammet-kandemir-95/dmuka3.CS.Simple.BlazorBootstrap/README.md

 }
 ```

- You can say it's confusing.
+ You may say it's confusing.
 Don't worry!
 You just need to more information to understand.
-To begin with, you can look at comments moving your cursor to over what you want to learn.
+To begin with, you can look at comments by moving your cursor to over what you want to learn.
 If you don't understand still, let's check it together;

 ```csharp
 /// <summary>